mstocco/mariostoc.co/content/traininglog/20220213-ironman2022-28weeksout.md

 ### NOTES
 Total Time: **60 Minutes** &nbsp; Swim: **2600m**

 Early morning felt like a early morning.
 The swim felt like _"putting in the time"_ more so than _"this is fun"_, at least until the second round of the main set.
-I pushed through to the end and was happy that I did.
+I pushed through to the end and was happy that I did; my mind was on the swim regardless of how I was feeling.

 I drove to and from the pool today for time management and to pick up two special coffees for Valentine's Day.

 Solid nap after work too.